How it works

 What therapy approaches do you use?

 Everyone is unique.
-The Tunbridge Wells Psychologist uses a range of approaches to tailer therapy to you and your difficulties, and provides an individually tailored treatment approach.
+We use a range of approaches to tailer therapy to you and your difficulties, and provide an individually tailored treatment approach.

 TWP uses evidence-based and effective treatment and therapy approaches including:

-If you would like to find out more and have a confidential, no-obligation chat, please get in touch.
+If you would like to find out more and have a confidential chat, please get in touch.

 How long does therapy last?